Loading...

 Let's go through it now and see what I've done.

-So, "In many ways, the Elizabethan period could be described as a Golden Age.
+So in many ways, the Elizabethan period could be described as a golden age.

-However, in other ways, this was not a Golden Age as thousands of poor people starved and Ireland rose up in a large scale rebellion called Tyrone's Rebellion.
+as thousands of poor people starved and Ireland rose up in a large scale rebellion called Tyrone's Rebellion.

-Let's look at a different model answer now.
+So that's one possible answer that could be given, let's look at a different model answer now.

-"In many ways, the Elizabethan period could be described as a Golden Age.
+In many ways, the Elizabethan period could be described as a golden age.

 For instance, it was during the Elizabethan period that prodigy houses were built, which people still visit today.

-Overall, I think that the Elizabethan period was not a Golden Age, as it is not fair to say that it was a time of peace, prosperity, and plenty if large numbers of people were struggling to survive."
-So what I want you to notice here is that my examples that I've given, I've explained how that example supports the point that I'm making.
+Overall, I think that the Elizabethan period was not a golden age, as it is not fair to say that it was a time of peace, prosperity and plenty, if large numbers of people were struggling to survive.

 I've also given examples to support my own opinion in that final sentence for both of those model answers as well.

-Hopefully you've got something similar in your answer.
+Hopefully, you've got something similar in your answer.

-Right, let's summarise this lesson now then.
+Right, let's summarize this lesson now then.

-So, "The growth in importance of the gentry caused a great deal of change in English society.
+So the growth in importance of the gentry caused a great deal of change in English society.

-There was a growth in literacy rates and an expansion in the arts during the Elizabethan Golden Age.
+There was a growth in literacy rates and expansion in the arts during the Elizabethan Golden Age.

 Elizabeth faced a lot of factionalism in her courts at a time of bad harvests and growing unemployment.

-Tyrone rebelled against Elizabeth in Ireland in 1593, and Elizabeth faced a rebellion from the Earl of Essex in 1601."
-Thank you very much for joining me today.
+Tyrone rebelled against Elizabeth in Ireland in 1593, and Elizabeth faced a rebellion from the Earl of Essex in 1601.

-I hope you enjoyed yourself too, and I'll see you for the next time.
+I hope you've learnt a lot, I hope you enjoyed yourself too, and I'll see you for the next time.